Jun Hyo-seong: 2014–2017: Solo debut and acting career

 At the beginning of 2014, Hyoseong acted as Han Na-young in her first drama, The Ghost-Seeing Detective Cheo Yong, alongside Oh Ji-ho and Oh Ji-eun, receiving praises for her performance.

 On May 12, 2014, she released her solo debut album Top Secret, holding a showcase at the Ramada Hotel Club Vanguard on the same day.
 A month later, she was cast in KBS1 daily drama My Dear Cat.

 Hyoseong released her first extended play titled Fantasia on May 7, 2015.
 She took part in writing lyrics for the album on two songs.
 In the same year, Hyoseong reprised her role as Han Na-young in the second season of The Ghost-Seeing Detective Cheo Yong.

 On March 28, 2016, Hyoseong released her second extended play titled Colored.
 Find Me was promoted as the lead single and featured TS Entertainment labelmate D.Action from the hip-hop duo Untouchable.
 Hyoseong co-wrote the lead single while also writing lyrics for other songs on the album such as Dear Moon.

 In May 2016, she was cast as Park Bo-yeon in the thriller drama, Wanted.
 Hyoseong's work on the drama earned her the Special Acting Award – Actress in a Genre Drama at the 2016 SBS Drama Awards.

 In October 2016, it was announced that Hyoseong would be replacing Cao Lu as one of the hosts on the talk show Video Star.
-She was chosen for her "great passion and perseverance for work," and for "her realness and honesty."

-In 2017, Hyoseong was cast as Kim Gyori on the tvN drama Introvert Boss.
+In 2017, Hyoseong was cast as Kim Gyori on the tvN drama Introverted Boss.
 Hyoseong expressed her difficulty with this role in an interview with BNT International stating, "It was frustrating.
 I'm not the type to keep things to myself, but Gyori was the opposite.
 I think a lot and can be shy, but I am extroverted to the extent that I express what I want to say.
 The director allowed us to ad-lib some parts, and it was hard at times to keep my real outgoing personality from coming out."